garrying/wwworkshop/README.md

 ### Chapter 6—Interaction III: Context

-Guest lecturer Ali S. Qadeer.
 In-class discussion of _Turing Complete User_, by Olia Lialina, and reviews of drafts for _Interactive Typologies_.

 ___